Andrzejpopielewicz/Coherent/README.md

   export PATH=$PATH:/usr/local/X11R6/bin

 After this both X window managers namely mwm2 and icewm will work fine.
 If You do not do it icewm will work but will be not usable :).
 And icewm is obviously better.
 Also notice , that xclock MUST be started just after start of the X , for example using xclock icon on the taskbar (in the case of icewm) or xclock command in the menubar(in the case of mwm2).
+IMPORTANT:
+Kernels cohtestSAY13z, cohtestSAY39z and cohtestSAY44z were developed and tested using SATA controllers working in IDE legacy mode.
+Sometimes BIOS allows for setting SATA0 mode, it corresponds to IDE legacy mode.
+If SATA0 is disabled then IDE native mode is active, it is NOT supported yet.
+AHCI mode is supported but does NOT work correctly yet.
+Only kernels cohtestSAY13z and cohtestSAY39z work fine in VB.
+In both cases PIIX3 chipset and PIIX4 IDE controller must be used in VB.
+Kernel cohtestSAY44z will work in VB if ICH6 IDE controller and ICH9 chipset are set, but in this case networking will NOT work.
+If used in standalone system the kernel cohtestSAY44z offers very fast download speed in lynx , circa 5-10 times faster than in case of cohtestSAY39z or cohtestSAY13z.
+Notice that if kernel cohtestSAY39z is used, DVD burner must be attached to SATA port 1  in standalone system, it corresponds to secondary master.
+Supplied VB configuration uses this setting.